-Rescue Village is a limited admission, unlimited stay humane society which means it does not euthanize any animal for space or time constraints.
+Rescue Village is a limited admission, unlimited stay humane society and does not euthanize any animal for space or time constraints.
 The humane society’s live release rate is over 90%, year after year.
 Healthy adoptable animals remain in the shelter until a home is found.
 Animals surrendered to the humane society are evaluated based on their health and temperament.
 There are some circumstances where animals cannot be placed for adoption, such as when a veterinarian determines that an animal’s health greatly impairs their quality of life in an un-treatable way.
 Every animal is treated with dignity and respect, and staff works tirelessly in each situation to achieve the best outcome possible, adoption.

 Yes!
 Rescue Village proactively works to eliminate barriers to adoption.
 Rescue Village does not require adopters to meet any housing requirements, yard requirements, background checks, house visits, landlord checks or socioeconomic status, or provide personal references.
 That said, Rescue Village gets to know each and every one of its animals, medically and behaviorally, and works to make sure that animals and their potential new owners are a good fit.
 Rescue Village owns each one of its animals and reserves the right to allow one of its animals to be adopted or not to be adopted.
 On very busy days, you may need to return on a different day due to the number of customers looking to adopt.
 All adoptions are conducted on a first come first served basis.
 Learn more about the adoption process.